Micropalaeontology research opportunites

 In 1998, Scientific Associates John Whittaker and Bob Wynn Jones co-authored the publication Key Mesozoic Benthic Foraminifera of the Middle East, a review of Mesozoic foraminifera in the IPC collection.

-The paper provides a detailed review o 0A74 f around one hundred of the most important Mesozoic species, including light microscope and scanning electron microscope (SEM) images of each species.
+The paper provides a detailed review of around one hundred of the most important Mesozoic species, including light microscope and scanning electron microscope (SEM) images of each species.

 The publication includes species range charts summarising the temporal variation in foraminifera during the Early-, Middle- and Late Jurassic and the Early-, Middle- and Late Cretaceous.
 An updated version of the publication is in development.